-Not all G9 ASDs are equipped with internal primary power input fuses (HP dependent).
-When connecting two or more drives that have no internal fuse to the same power line as shown in Figure 1, it will be necessary to select a circuit-breaking configuration that will ensure that if a short circuit occurs in ASD 1, only MCCB2 trips, not MCCB1.
+Not all H9 ASDs are equipped with internal primary power input fuses (HP dependent).
+When connecting two or more drives that have no internal fuse to the same power line as shown in Figure 1, select a circuit-breaking configuration that will ensure that if a short circuit occurs in ASD 1, only MCCB2 trips, not MCCB1.
 If it is not feasible to use this configuration, insert a fuse between MCCB2 and ASD 1.